26 conservatory ideas to add space and improve your outdoor connection

-Orangeries generally feature a flat or mansard roof with a glazed lantern for extra light, while sunrooms often have a solid roof and large panels of glazing.
-These distinctions are important regarding Building Regulations, but the ideas associated can be generally carried from project to project.
+And although orangeries generally feature a flat or mansard roof with a glazed lantern for extra light, while sunrooms often have a solid roof and large panels of glazing, the ideas associated with all three concepts can be generally carried from project to project.
+What can change is how the final design impacts building regulations and planning permission.

 As well as finding a style of conservatory that you feel does justice to your existing home, you should also think through what you will use the new space for as this will have an impact on the sizes and designs that will best suit your needs – kitchen conservatory extensions, for example, need a different approach to those that will be used as living space.

-"Considering the functionality of the room at design stage is paramount — traditional uses for a conservatory include a living room or dining room but they have evolved in recent years to include creating space for a larger kitchen extension and, during the pandemic in particular, as a home office," advises Karen Bell, sales director at David Salisbury.
+"Considering the functionality of the room at design stage is paramount – traditional uses for a conservatory include a living room or dining room but they have evolved in recent years to include creating space for a larger kitchen extension," says Karen Bell.

-While the most traditional conservatories tend to feature French doors that lead out into the garden beyond, there is no reason why this has to be the case.
+While traditional conservatories often tend to feature French doors that lead out into the garden beyond, for more modern conservatory ideas, there are plenty of options available to you.

-For a more contemporary look, consider a conservatory with bifold or sliding doors instead.
-Not only are they a great way to bring light streaming in but they also work well for those trying to decide between an extension or conservatory, as they allow the entire new space to be completely opened up to the outdoors and really connect it to the garden.
+Large bifold or sliding doors are a great way to bring light and also work well for those trying to decide between an extension or conservatory, as they allow the entire new space to be completely opened up to the outdoors fully connected to the garden.

 This design, from Vale Garden Houses, is a great example of how, with the right care and attention, a conservatory can work brilliantly with any style of home.
 The beautiful Georgian house it has been added to features pale brickwork and stunning, elegant sash windows – both of which have been reflected in the design of the new structure so that they work in perfect harmony.

-Light is the best way to open up a small space, which is why compact conservatories often appear more spacious than they are and can sometimes work better than building an extension.
+Light is the best way to open up a small space, which is why small conservatory ideas often appear more spacious than they are and can sometimes work better than building an extension.

 A smaller conservatory cost will also be lower than a traditional brick-and-block extension and will come with a fraction of the disruption and disturbance.